Isoldael/athlon-flex-client-logged-in/docs/README.md

 ### Filter
 The filter parameter is optional.
 We distinguish the following possible values:
 - `[Default]None` includes the filters as loaded from the users profile.
 This excludes any VehicleClusters that are not leasable with the budget of th user.
 This mimics the web app when _logged in_.
 If not logged in, equal to providing `AllVehicleClusters()`
 - `AllVehicleClusters()` does not include any filter in the request.
 This mimics the web app when _not logged in_.
+If the DetailLevel indicates to also load vehicles, it will load _all vehicles_ too (instead of only the vehicles leasble by the current user).
 - `VehicleClusterFilter()` provides custom filter values.
 Take a look at the [VehicleClusterFilter](../src/athlon_flex_api/models/filters/vehicle_cluster_filter.py) class to check what filters are available.

 ### Detail level